 With Username and Password:

-At Restream you can get streaming data at right side of your Streaming Dashboard.
-To get a single line, click at "copy link for mobile" line.
+At Restream you can get streaming data on the right side of your Streaming Dashboard.
+To get a single line, click on the "copy link for mobile" line.

 Upload Speed and Bandwidth